iambrainstorming/iambrainstorming.github.io/src/chapters/what-do-we-need-to-decentralize-in-the-coming-years.md

 1. **Instance**: Instead of a single, centralized server or website like Twitter, Mastodon consists of many independent servers called "instances."
 Each instance is operated by its own administrators and has its own set of rules and community guidelines.
 Users on an instance can communicate with users on other instances, making it a federated network.

 > As there are multiple instances spread throughout the world, it's challenging for fascist governments in different regions to censor content.
 Most instances operate through consensus, so if an instance misbehaves by promoting hate speech or disinformation, it's likely to be added to the blocked list by other instances.
+And if you run an instance on decentralized servers like the [Akash network](https://akash.network/), it's almost impossible to shut down the server.
+System administrators can run the instance anonymously.

 2. **User Accounts**: Users create accounts on specific Mastodon instances.
 These accounts have handles (similar to Twitter usernames) and profiles where they can provide information about themselves, upload avatars, and post content.